Managing PLATFORMS & ECOSYSTEMS (HICSS Minitrack)

 and (4) new theories.

-In the following, we provide exemplary provocations for research at the intersections of platforms and ecosystems that provide first glances into the research of interest to this minitrack.
-In general, however, the minitrack seeks contributions that problematize or build on diverse theoretical backgrounds such as management science, information systems, computer science, decision science, system science, organizational design, policy making, complexity, and behavioral economics to continue the scholarly exploration of concepts, theories, models, and tools for managing platforms and ecosystems.
+In general, the minitrack seeks contributions that problematize or build on diverse theoretical backgrounds such as management science, information systems, computer science, decision science, system science, organizational design, policy making, and behavioural economics to continue the scholarly exploration of concepts, theories, models, and tools for managing platforms and ecosystems.
+We are open to a wide set of methodological approaches, including empirical research, case-based research, field studies, design science, behavioural decision-making experiments, and conceptual research.
+This year, we are also happy to provide a fast-track for selected papers to Electronic Markets.

 Platforms & Ecosystems + Data, Analytics, and AI: